utdata/icj-cli-tools/lectures/git/git-clone.md

 * Go into your own repo and make a change within the first sentence.
 * Add, commit and push your changes to Github.

-So now, in your partner's repo, there is a change that you do not have in your copy, and vice versa.
+So now, in your partner's copy of your repo, there is a change that they do not have.

 ### Change your partner's repo